Tanc-ANT/SoftRenderer/README.md

 ## Build
 It is very easy to build this project.

 You can open the bat file in Scripts with any text editor.
-And change the version of MSCV to your own computer.
+And change the version of MSVC to your own computer.

 Then run this bat file.
 You can find a new build file has already generated in project file.